 On this page

-- Know what is owed upon termination
+- Work out what long service leave is owed upon termination

 - Deal with long service leave during liquidation

-On the day that employment ends an employee with at least 7 years of continuous service with one employer is entitled to receive, in full, payment for any LSL not taken.
+On the day that employment ends, an employee with at least 7 years of continuous service with one employer is entitled to receive – in full – payment for any LSL not taken.

 If LSL has already been taken